 Processing is a well known application providing people at all coding skill levels with an opportunity to use technology in a creative way.
 It is suitable for beginners and can be used in 'Learn to Code' classes, while also being powerful enough to support cutting edge artwork on display around the world.

 Many dedicated creative technologists contribute to Processing's continued development, either through contributions to the core application or by making extensions, called libraries.
-Camera3D is one such library extension that I created that provides users with the ability to make their 3D sketches really look like they are actually 3D.
+It has given me great joy to create this library.

-My hope is for this for this library to unlock new opportunities for creative expression in the Processing community.
+My hope is for Camera3D to unlock new opportunities for creative expression in the Processing community.

 The Camera3D library was inspired by my fascination with anaglyphs and my frustration with the no longer functioning RedBlue library.
 I built this because I wanted to create anaglyphs in Processing and I couldn't get the RedBlue library to work again.